 No, the program is open to all contractors as well as customers with qualified in-house staff who want to self-install.

 - I’m a contractor/supplier.
-How do I participate?
+How do I get involved?

-All contractors and suppliers who sell/install eligible products are able to participate in this program.
-It has benefited contractors and suppliers to be informed about the rebates to help their customers identify eligible products.
+All contractors and suppliers who sell/install eligible products are able to take part in Business Energy Savings.
+Contractors and suppliers will benefit by being informed about the rebates to help their customers identify eligible products and to generate business and increased sales.
 Contractors/suppliers, having in depth product knowledge, may choose to apply for the rebates on behalf of their customers.

 - I am an installer.
 Can I provide my customer a discount on their invoice and then collect the rebate myself?

-No. Rebate cheques will flow directly from Energy Efficiency Alberta to the end customer who owns the building or leases the space in the building, and not to the installer.
+No. Rebate cheques will be sent directly from Energy Efficiency Alberta to the end customer (the program participant) who owns the building or leases the space in the building, and not to the installer.

 - We do not own our space.
 Can we still participate in the program?